THERE can be few voices in rock as distinctive as the gravelly tones of Kelly Jones.

 And few bands, that 20 years after forming, can still sell out an arena with ease - but such is the might of Stereophonics.

-I’ve seen the band live countless times and they never fail to bring top musicianship and a passion for their craft to the stage.
+I’ve seen the band live countless times over the years and they never fail to bring top musicianship and a passion for their craft to the stage.

 This is a band totally at ease playing to the masses.
-With two decades, eight albums and a seemingly swelling numbers of fans under their belt, why wouldn’t they be?
+And, with two decades, eight albums and a seemingly swelling numbers of fans under their belt, why wouldn’t they be?

-Anthemic tracks Maybe Tomorrow and Mr Writer had them swaying in the aisles and sounded as fresh today as they did when they were first released more than 10 years ago.
+Anthemic tracks Maybe Tomorrow and Mr Writer had them swaying in the aisles and sounded as fresh today as they did when they were first released more than ten years ago.

 Meanwhile, Handbags and Gladrags and The Bartender and the Thief provided a grittier edge that showed off Jones’ inimitable voice to a tee.

 The hits came thick and fast - it’s easy forget just how many tracks the band has released over the years - but each was greeted by the crowd like an old friend.

 Despite a blistering back catalogue, the band has only had one Number 1 single, Dakota, which had thousands jumping in euphoric unison for the finale.